Student Services & Facilities

 Team Building

-University Recreation offers many opportunities for team building initiatives, catering toward campus groups, corporate outings, school groups and more!
-Our enthusiastic and skilled facilitators will guide your group through fun activities focused on enhancing or developing vital workplace and life skills such as teamwork, cooperation, communication, and trust.
-Our program can accommodate groups of any size in both virtual and in-person settings.
-Initiatives work on developing or enhancing: communication, teamwork, trust, cooperation, team building, planning, and other common workplace functions.
-For more information, or to request team building, visit our website.
+University Recreation offers many opportunities for team-building initiatives, catering toward campus groups, corporate outings, school groups, and more!
+Our enthusiastic and skilled facilitators will guide your group through fun activities focused on enhancing or developing vital workplace and life skills, such as teamwork, cooperation, communication, and trust.
+Initiatives work on developing or enhancing communication, teamwork, trust, cooperation, team building, planning, and other common workplace functions.
+For more information, or to request team building, visit our website

 Campus Dining